Elvirarp92/Elvirarp92/README.md

 ## 🔧 What do I do?

-I am currently looking to land my first opportunity in tech!
-Meanwhile, I expand my knowledge, work on personal project, and share my passion for what I do on LinkedIn.
+I'm currently looking to land my first opportunity in tech!
+Meanwhile, I expand my knowledge, work on personal projects, and share my passion for what I do on LinkedIn.